Yakob Mar Irenaios

 Yakob Mar Irenaios is Metropolitan of the Kochi Diocese of the Malankara Orthodox Syrian Church.
 He previously served as the metropolitan of the Madras Diocese and as the Assistant Metropolitan of the Malabar Diocese.
-In addition, Mar Irenaios is also a highly revered Christian Leader, speaker and a well known author.
+He is known for advocating the use of headscarves for women in church settings, particularly during wedding ceremonies, a position that has drawn criticism from some who view it as reinforcing traditional gender roles.

 Early life

 Mar Irenaios was born in the Aruvidan Pallikal Family of Kallooppara on 15 August 1949 to Mr. T.O Cherian and Mrs. Kunjeliyamma Cherian.
 His Grace attended the MGD High School, Puthussery for his schooling.
 Later, he attended the Chengannur Christian College for his Pre Degree.

-His Grace is a well known academic and attended the University of Madras for his bachelor's degree and Masters in English Literature.
-In addition, His Grace has a Masters in Philosophy and a PhD from the Kerala University along with a B.Ed and M.Ed obtained from the latter.
-Furthermore, he attended the Serampore University for his BD and also did his MTh from the United States.

 Mar Irenaios is a member of Kallooppara St. Mary's Orthodox Church.

 Priesthood

 Late Lamented Thoma Mar Dionysius, the then Metropolitan of Niranam Diocese ordained him a deacon in the year 1970.
 Five years later, in 1975, Mar Irenaios was elevated to the order of priests by His Grace Thomas Mar Thimothios (later, Baselios Marthoma Didymos I), the then metropolitan of Malabar Diocese.